alufers/notifier/README.md

 ![A gif showing the project in action](./readme/demo.gif)

-A simple microservice which accepts incoming notifications, and questions and redirects them to notification sinks such as Telegram, etc.
+A simple microservice which accepts incoming notifications, and questions and redirects them to notification sinks such as Telegram, Email etc.

 ## Building